mcsrainbow/notes/aws/sap.md

 * * A fleet of Amazon ECS, SQS queue is filling up - D - The ECS task role was modified

-* * long~, DynamoDB, 70%, Lambda, ProvisionedThroughtputExceededException - D - Increase the number of shards in the Kinesis data stream
+* * long~, DynamoDB, 70%, Lambda, ProvisionedThroughtputExceededException - A - NO Increase the number of shards in the Kinesis data stream

 * * only authenticated users are allowed to post content, larger than 100 MB - C - Enable an S3 Transfer acceleration endpoint, presigned URL, NO authorizer